 Rare Disease Week on Capitol Hill brings rare disease community members from across the country together to be educated on federal legislative issues, meet other advocates, and share their unique stories with legislators.

-The week of events starts with the Rare Disease Documentary Screening and Cocktail Reception on Monday evening.
+In 2018, the week of events will start with the Rare Disease Documentary Screening and Cocktail Reception on Sunday evening.

-Advance registration is required and will be available in early January 2017.
+All events are free for patients, caregivers and other advocates but advance registration is required for each event.
 Please sign up for our email list or check this page regularly.
 You can also follow RDLA on Twitter and Facebook for updates.